microsoft/mixed-reality-extension-unity/CONTRIBUTING.md

 Want to help out?
 Great!
 Here are a couple of ways to help:

-## Build Something Cool with the SDK itself
+## Build a cool MRE with the SDK itself
 Look at the [samples](
 https://github.com/microsoft/mixed-reality-extension-sdk-samples) as a starting point to make your own MRE.
-Try to deploy it and report on your experience.
+Try to deploy it and tell us how it went.

 ## Integrate the MRE Unity DLL into your own Unity3D project